TIMELINE: Winter after Blood Hound.

 He pushed down harder, his claws digging into my shoulders, his muzzle nearly up against my face.
 Those blood-red eyes glared into mine so strongly that it nearly burned.
 I felt his breath, the tremors as he growled.
 A droplet of werewolf blood dripped from his muzzle onto my chin.

-“I will kill you,” he said, his voice echoing inside my mind.
+“I will kill you.”
+His voice echoing inside my mind.
 He stretched his wings as they began to melt into smoke.
 “And your friends will die cursing your name.
 This is not over.
 It will never be over.”

 I had nothing to say while the author of all murder breathed threats at me.
 The weight began to lift as his body turned misty and dissipated, the threads that held his summoning unraveling by the second.
 He had been on borrowed time since the moment he turned on his summoners.
 Destroying the urn had only accelerated it.
 But still, I had only lived because he decided to talk.
 I was well aware of that.